Movies at the Marina

 Outdoor Movies at Marymoor Park, Redmond

 Buy treats from food trucks or bring your own — and well-behaved dogs are welcome, too!
 Entertainment, activities, trivia and prize raffles.
-Event entry at 6:30 p.m., movies begin at dusk Wednesdays rain or shine.
-Some movie highlights include "Black Panther" and "The Lion King."
+Event entry is 90 minutes before the scheduled event, movies begin at dusk Wednesdays and Thursdays rain or shine.
+Some movie highlights include "Sing 2" and "Back to the Future."

 Carillon Point Movies in the Plaza, Kirkland